How to Register a Company in Singapore

 Company registration entails the submission of a company constitution (previously known as Memorandum and Articles of Association) to ACRA.
 The constitution is a legal document that sets out regulations on how a company will be internally governed, its structure, shareholder rights and relations, and other regulations necessary for the management of the company.
 This document is usually reviewed by lawyers as part of the incorporation process.

-If you do not want to draft a company constitution from scratch, model Constitutions are available on the ACRA website.
+If you do not want to draft a company constitution from scratch, model Constitutions are available here.

 3. Complete registration on BizFile+